 In class

-At this stage, after the students select their answer choice, we do not display the results to students.
+At this stage, after the students select their answer choice, we do not display the results to students.3.
+Pairing students.

 At this stage, you can intervene as facilitator suggesting and guiding the student discussion.
 For instance "I think your team is in the right direction, but have you consider how mass might affect motion?".